floooh/floooh.github.io/_posts/2019-09-27-modern-c-for-cpp-peeps.md

 ## Named optional arguments

-C99's designated intialization enables an interesting 'Easter Egg' feature: let's say you have a C function which requires many input parameters, most of them optional (in which case default values should be used).
+C99's designated initialization enables an interesting 'Easter Egg' feature: let's say you have a C function which requires many input parameters, most of them optional (in which case default values should be used).
 In C++ you can have optional args with default values, but they must appear in